cantikapf/IR-study-companion/_chapters/023-theories-of-international-relations/020-classical-realism.md

 title: Classical Realism
 slug: classical-realism
 abstract: This chapter explains the theory of classical realism in International Relations
+simple_summary: "This chapter gives you a pair of 'magic glasses' to look at the world.
+Different glasses (theories) make you see things differently.
+Some glasses make you see the world as a scary place where everyone is fighting, while others make you see it as a place where people love to cooperate!"
 ---

 ## Realism Summary